Roomle Content Naming Conventions

 Boolean

-Has accessory or neighbour of type docked
+Has accessory or neighbor of type docked

 has-